ujjwalt/guacamole/README.md

 ### Collections

 Collections are your gateway to the database.
 They persist your models and offer querying for them.
 They will translate the raw data from the database to your domain models and vice versa.
 By convention they are the pluralized version of the model with the suffix `Collection`.
-So given the model from above, this could be the according collection:
+So given the model from above, this could be the following collection:

 ```ruby
 class PoniesCollection